btoll/benjamintoll.com/content/post/getting_started_with_go.md

     ```

     Note that this will compile a binary with debugging symbols behind the scenes.
+    > $ dlv debug --help
+	> Compiles your program with optimizations disabled, starts and attaches to it.
+	> ...
     For instance, if you were to suspend the debugging process, you could list out the current directory and see the executable:

     ```bash